void-type/VoidCore/README.md

 ### Domain Events

-Extract logic from your controller and separate cross-cutting concerns like validation and logging.
+Extract logic from your controllers and separate cross-cutting concerns like validation and logging.
 All logic for an event can be put into a single file.

 Events are asynchronous.
 However, you can keep your synchronous domain logic clean with EventHandlerSyncAbstract.

-Events, validators and post processors can be injected since events are immutable and stateless.
 Validators and post processors are added to an event through a decorator so different pipelines can be constructed from the same components.
+The base class of each component is stateless and reusable.

 ```csharp
 public class PersonsController : Controller